Defensive Quality UK: 11.19% CAGR, -7.78% Max Drawdown, Sharpe 0.641 Over 25 Years

 Takeaway

-The UK delivers the best Sharpe ratio in the study.
-The combination of a small number of high-quality defensive names, consistent dividend yields, and low-beta sector exposure produced 12.63% CAGR with a -9.99% max drawdown over 25 years.
+The UK delivers 11.19% CAGR with a -7.78% max drawdown and Sharpe of 0.641 over 25 years.
+The combination of a small number of high-quality defensive names, consistent dividend yields, and low-beta sector exposure produced strong absolute and risk-adjusted returns.

 The thin universe is the honest caveat.
-With 13.6 stocks, this is concentrated exposure to a handful of UK defensive stalwarts.
-That concentration is why the Sharpe is high, these are genuinely quality businesses, but it also means single-name risk is elevated compared to a US or India portfolio.
+With 11.9 stocks on average, this is concentrated exposure to a handful of UK defensive stalwarts.
+That concentration contributes to the high Sharpe, but it also means single-name risk is elevated compared to a US or India portfolio.

 Run the current UK screen: cetaresearch.com/data-explorer Full backtest code: github.com/ceta-research/backtests